Introduction

 Conclusion

+We have discussed both EIGRP and OSPF Metric Calculation.
 Open Shortest Path First (OSPF) and the extended Interior Gateway Routing Protocol (EIGRP) are two of the most widely deployed IGPs today.
 Both are commonly used in various business networks and have shown to be stable and reliable options throughout the years.
-The OSPF metric calculation depends on a metric known as cost; the lower the cost, the more suitable path will be.
-At the same time, EIGRP Metric Calculation is dependent on five factors.